lliakopulos/lliakopulos/README.md

 - 👋 Hi, I’m @lliakopulos
 - 👀 I’m interested in data analytics & systems
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently pursuing a Masters in Information Systems & Analytics
 - 💞️ I’m looking to use my github as a coding portfolio
 - 📫 How to reach me lliakopulos@luc.edu